 Basically, it is a flexible tube that connects both the mother and the baby.
 The tube not only feeds the baby with oxygen and food, but it also carries waste away from the baby back to the mother.

-Nearly All Mammals Have Belly Buttons
+Do All Mammals Have Belly Buttons

-All mammals have belly buttons, including cats and dolphins.
+Yes, all mammals have belly buttons, including cats and dolphins.
 However, humans are the few species that actually have a concave “belly button.”

 Marsupials and platypuses that don’t have belly buttons.
 A platypus lays eggs during birth, so they do not have an umbilical cord.